 Any number of variations on files or even half written files from applications crashing when writing can cause files to be internally different from the format specification that MysticThumbs expects in order to decode and display the file.

 In order to track down what files are causing problems follow the following steps to try to pinpoint the specific file format/extension and possibly the specific files themselves.

 1.Think about which folders are causing problems specifically and check which file formats are in those folders.
-The folders to look for are ones you just opened when you get a 100% CPU task or Explorer crash when opening.
+The folders to look for are ones you just opened when you get a 100% CPU task or Explorer hanging green loading bar or crash when opening.

-2.Close all Explorer folder windows and all open apps.
+1.Close all Explorer folder windows and all open applications.